Overcoming IoT’s Obstacles In The Medical Field

 It’s not that security measures necessary to protect this data don’t exist—it’s rather the actual implementation and red tape that accompanies it that’s hindering the adoption of IoT tech.

-Strictly regulated under the Health Insurance Portability & Accountability Act, off-the-shelf devices are going to have to undergo a series of hoops and protocols before they can access sensitive medical data.
+Strictly regulated under the Health Insurance Portability & Accountability Act, off-the-shelf devices—and their accompanying healthcare software solutions—are going to have to undergo a series of hoops and protocols before they can access sensitive medical data.

 Going hand-in-hand with cybersecurity concerns, hospitals, doctor’s offices, and other medical care facilities will need to adapt to integrating this often robust technology into their workflow.